darktable-org/dtdocs/content/preferences-settings/config-directory.md

 weight: 150
 ---

 darktable stores its settings, presets, styles, library database, etc. in a default directory.
 This directory's location depends on your operating system and installation method.
-It can be changed by using the `--config-dir` option (see [darktable invocation](../special-topics/program-invocation/darktable.md)).
+It can be changed by using the `--configdir` option (see [darktable invocation](../special-topics/program-invocation/darktable.md)).

+The location of the configuration directory (and of other darktable directories and files) can be found by running [darktable](../special-topics/program-invocation/darktable.md) (or [darktable-cli](../special-topics/program-invocation/darktable-cli.md)) with the `--print-paths` (or `--print-paths-as-flags`) option.

+## Default locations

 * Linux
     + Installed via package manager or AppImage: `$HOME/.config/darktable`